Corneal Abrasion

 Movement from the basal to superficial layers is relatively rapid, requiring 7-10 days.
 However, movement from the limbus to the center of the cornea is slow and may require months.

 This normal physiologic process is exaggerated in the case of a corneal abrasion.
-During corneal healing of a lesion, corneal epithelial cells become flattened, they spread, and they move across the defect until they cover it completely.
+During corneal healing of a lesion, corneal epithelial cells become flattened, spread, and move across the defect until they cover it completely.
 Cellular proliferation, which is independent of cell migration, begins approximately 24 hours after injury.

 Stem cells from the limbus also respond by proliferating to give rise to daughter cells called transient amplifying cells.
 These cells migrate to heal the corneal defect and proliferate to replenish the wounded area.
 The observation of limbal pigment migrating onto the clear cornea provides additional evidence of this process.